LionSR/TeXRA/coauthor/README.md

 1. Create a new Python file in the `tasks/` directory
 2. Define your task logic, following the pattern in existing task files
-3. Add necessary prompt files in a subdirectory of `tasks/`
+3. Add necessary prompt files in XML format in a subdirectory of `tasks/`

 ## Known Issues